nguot/Nguyen-Online-Judge/README.md

-check the 'frontend' branch for full code
+check the 'code' branch for full frontend + backend